 These and other unique MoDOT tools must be considered elements of a SWPPP because they all result in implementation of measures that cause or caused a resultant action to occur on a construction project.

-806.8.2 Site Description
+806.8.2 Site Description & Project-Specific Information

 EPG 237.1 Plan Details describes the information that is to be included in all plans that are used by contractors to construct MoDOT projects.
 All projects are constructed from a set of design plans that are generated by MoDOT designers or consultants.
 The plans show all existing topographic features, buildings, roadways and drainages, as well as right of way limits.

-The plans contain sufficient information to be of practical use to contractors and site construction workers to guide the installation of BMPs in the interim and final stages of construction.
-Site plans are always on location at active MoDOT job sites, usually in the possession of MoDOT’s construction inspector or the contractor superintendent.
-In the early stages of construction these plans will usually include hand written notes showing the locations of temporary and in some cases, permanent BMPs.
+Within a project’s design plans are erosion and sediment control plans which serve as the site maps for the project to be used in combination with this narrative SWPPP.
+These plans contain sufficient information to be of practical use to contractors and site construction workers to guide the installation of BMPs in the interim and final stages of construction.
+Site plans are on location at active MoDOT job sites when MoDOT’s construction inspector or the contractor superintendent is on site.
+These plans will usually include hand written notes showing the locations of temporary and in some cases, permanent BMPs.

 Contract plans shall include erosion and sediment control measures that are sufficient to protect streams, lakes, wetlands and private land adjacent to MoDOT right of way, and the location of most of these controls will be depicted on the plan sheets.
 The exact location of the controls that are shown on plan sheets will be determined in the field by the engineer or inspector.
-Temporary erosion control measures shall be coordinated with permanent erosion control measures to assure economical, effective and continuous erosion control.
+Temporary control measures shall be coordinated with permanent control measures to assure economical, effective and continuous erosion and sediment control.
 Construction of permanent erosion control measures that may contribute to the control of siltation, shall be accomplished at the earliest practicable time.

+MoDOT site maps (erosion and sediment control plans) are to include:

+Direction(s) of stormwater flow and approximate slopes anticipated after grading activities

+Areas of soil disturbance and areas that will not be disturbed

+Location of major structural and non-structural BMPs

+Locations where stabilization practices are expected to occur

+Locations of on and/or off-site material, waste, borrow or equipment storage areas

+Locations of all waters of the U.S.

+Locations where stormwater discharges to a surface water

+Areas where final stabilization has been accomplished and no further construction-phase permit requirements apply

+Every MoDOT project with one or more acres of total land disturbance must complete the following project-specific site information and retain it as part of the SWPPP.
+See Figure 806.8.2 for an example of how to complete this form.

+MISSOURI DEPARTMENT OF TRANSPORTATION

+Project-Specific SWPPP Information Form 806.8.2

+Project Number:       County:       Route:

+Project Description:

+Estimated Project Start Date:

+Estimated Project Completion Date:

+RE Name:

+Erosion and Sediment Control Inspector(s) Name(s):

+Primary Contractor(s) Name(s):

+Erosion and Sediment Control Contractor(s) Name(s):

+Seed and Mulch Contractor(s) Name(s):

+Total Anticipated Disturbed Acreage for the Project:

+Primary Receiving Water(s) for the Project:

+Location of Public Notification Sign(s) (Note: Must be Viewable to the Public):

+Additional Project Notes: